 Are you thinking about doing some remodeling or home improvements?

 If so please contact City Hall to see if the project requires a permit and inspection.
 Permit applications are available at City Hall.
 They can also be obtained from the City website here.

 Planning on cutting down trees?

-Be aware that the City has multiple ordinances addressing tree cutting and removal, including but not limited to:
+Be aware that the City has multiple ordinances addressing tree pruning, cutting and removal, including but not limited to:

 Sec.
 15-56.
 Owner or Occupant.